moebiussurfing/ofxChannelFx/README.md

 =============================

 # Overview
-**ofxChannelFx** is an **openFrameworks** addon to image processing with basic controls: HSB, contrast, monochrome, tree tones colors modifier and delays.
+**ofxChannelFx** is an **openFrameworks** addon to image processing with common effects: HSB, contrast, monochrome, tree tones colors and delays.
+Powered by **ofxDotFrag**.

 ## Screenshot
 ![image](/readme_images/Capture1.PNG?raw=true "image")

 ## Features
-- Channel strip to do image processing with common Fx.
+- Channel strip to do image processing with usualy useful effects:
-- Monochrome, Three Tones, Hue/Saturation/Brightness/Contrast, Delay and Echo Trace effects.
+* Monochrome, Three Tones, Hue/Saturation/Brightness/Contrast, Delay and Echo Trace effects.
 - Powered by the shaders of **ofxDotFrag**.
 - Store/Recall settings.
 - Implemented **ofxGui** or **ofxGuiExtended** GUI's workflow and **ofxPresetsManager**.